waldyjoe/waldyjoe.github.io/_pages/about.md

 ## Research Opportunities
 I am always looking for self-motivated students at all levels.

 * If you are a prospective graduate student and interested in working with me, please apply to one of the [graduate programs](https://www.ri.cmu.edu/ri-education/) offered by the Robotics Institute.
 Please contact me after you have been admitted.
 * If you are a Carnegie Mellon student and interested in working with me, please send me an [email](mailto:jiaoyanl@andrew.cmu.edu) with your CV and a short description of your background and interests.
 * If you are an undergraduate student and looking for summer research opportunities, you are highly encouraged to apply to CMU's [RISS program](https://riss.ri.cmu.edu/).

+I currently do not have any fundings for postdoc positions.

 ## News
 * \[2022/06\] Invited talk at ICAPS-22 workshop on [Heuristics and Search for Domain-independent Planning](http://icaps22.icaps-conference.org/workshops/HSDIP/).